 If you have been injured in a workplace accident, or suspect that you have another type of work-related injury (such as repetitive stress syndrome, knee or back problems), taking certain steps will improve your chances of receiving compensation.

-At Crossman Law Offices, P.C., we have helped countless Phoenix workers from all industries, and with all types of injuries, get the benefits they need and deserve.
+At Crossman Law Offices, P.C., our Phoenix work injury attorneys have helped countless workers from all industries, and with all types of injuries, get the benefits they need and deserve.
 Avery Crossman is certified as a workers’ comp specialist by the State Bar of Arizona, and we believe this highly focused knowledge and experience is a huge asset to our clients.
 Based on decades of working for workers, we’d like to offer the following advice if you’re asking yourself – Do I have a Case?

 Injured At Work?
 Be Sure To Take These Steps.

 - Seek medical help right away.
 Your benefits will be paid back to the date you began treatment, so it’s not a good idea to wait.
 If you had a previous injury, tell the doctor how it has changed or worsened because of your work.